Dominican Restoration War: War

 In Spain, the war was proving to be extremely unpopular.
 Combined with other political crises that were happening, it contributed to the downfall of Spanish Prime Minister Leopoldo O'Donnell in 1866.
-The Spanish Minister of War ordered the cessation of military operations on the island, and the new prime minister Ramón María Narváezm brought the issue before the Cortes Generales.
+The Spanish Minister of War ordered the cessation of military operations on the island, and the new prime minister Ramón María Narváez brought the issue before the Cortes Generales.

 Polanco's reign was short-lived.
 After an ill-fated attack on the Spanish position in Monte Cristi and efforts to establish a tobacco monopoly on behalf of his friends, he himself was overthrown by a movement supported by his own brother General Juan Antonio Polanco, Pedro Antonio Pimentel and Benito Moncion who appointed Benigno Filomeno de Rojas as president and Gregorio Luperón as vice-president in January 1865.
 Given the respite in fighting, the provisional junta organized a new constitution, and when that was adopted, General Pedro Antonio Pimentel became the new president effective March 25, 1865.

 The outcome of the American Civil War was no longer in serious doubt.
 On the other side of the Atlantic, the Cortes now had to consider the probability of eventual U.S. intervention and decided that it did not want to fund a war for a territory that it did not really need.
 On March 3, 1865, Queen Isabella II signed the annulment of the annexation.
 By July 15, there were no more Spanish troops left on the island.

 Altogether, Spain's army of 51,000 troopers plus 12,000 Dominican auxiliares was defeated by the Dominican liberal army of 15,000 men.
 Everything indicated that the Spanish occupation would succeed, but the unexpected yellow fever epidemic killed thousand of Spanish troops, with up to 10,000 casualties at the end of the war.